The Church of Jesus Christ of Latter-day Saints in Michigan: Further Detroit history

 In 1995, the Detroit Ward was split into several branches.
 There were also two other branches formed in the parts of Detroit in the Westland Stake.
 One of these branches, the New Center Branch, named after Detroit's historic New Center was presided over by Jim Viland, a European American whose wife was African American.
 The branches would generally meet in rented locations, often with bars over the windows.
 In 1997 the Detroit-based branches in the Westland and Bloomfield Hills stakes were made into a district.
 In 2002 Lamenais Louis, a Haitian immigrant who moved to Detroit in the late 1970s then became the president of the Detroit district.
-The year before his son Gregoire W Eugene-Louis had been the first person to receive his endowed in the Detroit Michigan Temple before he went on his mission to the California Arcadia Mission (1999–2001).
+The year before his son Gregoire W Eugene-Louis had been the first person to receive his endowment in the Detroit Michigan Temple before he went on his mission to the California Arcadia Mission (1999–2001).

-The Detroit Michigan Temple was dedicated in 2000 by Gordon B. Hinckley.
+The Detroit Michigan Temple was dedicated in 1999 by Gordon B. Hinckley.
 Hinckley's son, Clark Hinckley, had lived for several years in Michigan.

 In 2005, the Detroit District was realigned with the Bloomfield Hills and Westland Stake.
 This allowed for more progress, such as the 2008 realignment of the ward and branch boundaries between Detroit, Warren, Eastpointe, Harper Woods and Roseville which allowed for a ward that was almost in Detroit for the first time since the Detroit Ward had been split apart.
 A chapel for the Belle Isle Branch which covered much of Detroit east of I-75 and south of I-94 as well as the Grosse Pointes was dedicated in June 2008.
-The dedication was performed by the Bloomfield Hills Stake president, the above mention Michael Lantz.
+The dedication was performed by the Bloomfield Hills Stake president, the above- mentioned Michael Lantz.
 This was the first chapel the church had built in the city of Detroit since the construction of I-96 had knocked down the last chapel.
 Also in June 2008 a chapel was built for the Detroit River branch, which covered most of Detroit south of I-94 and west of I-75, was dedicated.
 This branch not only has several African American members but also many Latino members.

+2025 Grand Blanc attack

+In September 2025, a man attacked the stake center in Grand Blanc, killing four people and injuring eight others.
+The attacker crashed his truck through the front doors, shot at churchgoers, and lit the building on fire.
+About eight minutes after the attack began, police shot and killed the attacker.

-Stakes
+Stakes and District

-Michigan is currently part of 12 stakes and one district.
-Ten stakes and one district are entirely within the state.
-Two stakes, with stake centers outside the state, have wards or branches in Michigan.
-Since the LDS Church has no paid local clergy, stake presidents and bishops have their own occupations.